 Dear Austin and Brianna,

-Early this morning, Sunday, December 16, 2007, around about 6:15 am, in the early morning time, when the sky is mostly dark and just beginning to get lighter, right before the break of dawn, I was taking my usual morning walk.
+Early this morning, Sunday, December 16, 2007, around about 6:15 am, in the early morning time, when the sky is mostly dark and just beginning to get lighter, I was taking my usual morning walk.
 Everything was covered with a blanket of fresh snow from the night before.
 Snow plows had been through to clear the roads, and some people had shoveled their sidewalks.
 For the rest of the way, though, mine were the first human tracks to make their way that morning.
 It was beautiful and peaceful.
 I love this time of day.

 I was in the next block when I heard it; jingle bells.
 The unmistakable sound of jingle bells!
 In all my years of morning walks, I have never heard jingle bells.
 This was new and different.
 I stopped and listened.
 Silence.
 I walked a little further and looked around.
 All I saw was flag pole and a couple of flags flapping in the wind.
 They made their own sound, but not the same as the jingle bells sound I’d just heard a few feet down the block.